Best Bluetooth turntables 2023: wireless record players for streaming vinyl

 What to look for in a Bluetooth turntable

 As with any new purchase, you need to decide on your budget.
-We'd suggest limiting it to around a quarter of your system's cost if it's being added to an existing hi-fi set-up.
-With that in mind, make sure you read up on the sonic characteristics of all your components – even five-star products benefit from the right partnering.
+When it comes to buying a source like a Bluetooth turntable, we'd suggest limiting your budget to around a quarter of your system's cost if it's being added to an existing hi-fi set-up with speakers and an amplifier.
+With that in mind, make sure you read up on the sonic characteristics of all your components – not all five-star products sound best with put together; they all benefit from the right partnering.

 How we test Bluetooth turntables

-The What Hi-Fi? team has more than 100 years of collective experience in reviewing, testing and writing about consumer electronics – and that includes Bluetooth turntables.
-We have state-of-the-art testing facilities in London, Reading and Bath, where our team of expert reviewers do all our in-house testing.
+The What Hi-Fi? team has more than 100 years of collective experience in reviewing, testing and writing about consumer electronics – and that includes Bluetooth record players.
+We have dedicated and acoustically treated testing facilities in London and Reading, and we have a team of experienced reviewers who conduct all our in-house product testing.

-From all of our reviews, we choose the top Bluetooth turntables to feature in this Best Buy.
+From all of our reviews, we choose the top Bluetooth record players to feature in this Best Buy.
 That's why if you take the plunge and buy one of the products recommended here, or on any other Best Buy page, you can rest assured you're getting a What Hi-Fi?-approved product.

 You can read more about how we test and review products on What Hi-Fi? here.